trevorbicewebdesign/Mothership/README.md

 - **Checked Out Time**: The timestamp when the client record was last checked out.
 - **Checked Out**: The ID of the user who last checked out the client record.

-## Client Helper
-- **getClientListOptions()**: Retrieves a list of client options for selection.
-- **getClient($client_id)**: Retrieves the details of a specific client based on the provided client ID.

-This structure ensures that all necessary client information is captured and organized efficiently.

 ## Accounts
 The **Accounts** object represents the different accounts managed by a client.
 Each account has the following attributes: